-Your dog must be under anesthesia to have teeth properly cleaned.
+In most cases, your dog must be under anesthesia to have teeth properly cleaned.
 Modern monitoring equipment and drugs make it safer than ever for all dogs, including seniors, to come through anesthesia without undue side effects.
-Although some pet grooming shops and veterinarians offer teeth cleaning without anesthesia, it is ineffective in getting under the gums, which is where most dental problems reside.
+Although some pet grooming shops and veterinarians offer teeth scaling without anesthesia, it is ineffective in getting under the gums, which is where serious dental problems reside.
 A fully awake dog simply will not tolerate the kind of intrusion that is necessary to complete this type of cleaning.
 Read a veterinarian’s advice on this issue…..

 Most people provide manufactured food for their dogs — dry, moist, or a combination.
-Raw food diets are another choice, although not as convenient as dry kibble or canned food.
-Some breeders contend that a dog’s diet depends on breed.
+Raw food diets are another choice, and some are available in a freeze-dried form that is convenient.
 You’ll find endless information on dog nutrition on the Internet.
 Your veterinarian will also have suggestions.
 If you’re inclined toward cooking for your dog, you can find recommendations for various types of home-prepared food.
 Recipes abound — from the BARF (Bones And Raw Food) diet to cooked.
 Evaluate carefully and introduce your dog to any new food gradually to prevent g.i. upsets.